pradchan/PetClinicGold/README.md

 Once you have built the application successfully at least once, you can define a deployment configuration to automate deployment to ACCS.

-1. Go to the project Deploy tab
+1. Go to the project `Deploy` tab
-2. Click New Configuration
+2. Click `New Configuration`
 3. Enter a deployment configuration name, e.g. "PetClinicDeploy"
 4. Enter the application name.
 This is the name of the application created by `create-application.sh` script, which is `TomcatPetClinic`.
-5. Click on the Deployment Target field to get a drop down list.
+5. Click on the `Deployment Target` field to get a drop down list.
 Select your identity domain.
-6. For Type, select Automatic.
+6. For `Type`, select `Automatic`.
 This will deploy all successful builds automatically.
-7. Select the default build name for the Job field.
+7. Select the default build name for the `Job` field.
-8. Select the sole zip generated by the build as your Artifact to deploy.
+8. Select the sole zip generated by the build as your `Artifact to deploy`.
-9. Save the configuration.
+9. `Save` the configuration.
-10. Once saved, click on the Gear menu of the deployment and choose `Redeploy` to deploy the application archive.
+10. Once saved, click on the `Gear` menu of the deployment and choose `Redeploy` to deploy the application archive.
-11. Choose the last successful build (it should be the default) and click Deploy.
+11. Choose the last successful build (it should be the default) and click `Deploy`.

 Exploring the Application
 -------------------------

 Navigate to the application by opening the URL provided at the top of the ACCS application details pages.
-The base URL will take you to the Tomcat default page.
-Add `/petclinic` to the end of the URL to see the application.
+The base URL will take you to the Spring PetClinic application running inside Tomcat talking to Oracle Database running on DBCS.

 All data displayed in the user interface is read and written to the associated DBCS instance.
+After you've exercised the application by browsing data you can get a log and see the SQL that the application has been generating.